-By far the most important element of a black tie outfit is the dress that you choose to wear.
-While you can wear a suit if you prefer, the general expectation is that black tie, for women, means wearing either a formal evening gown or cocktail dress.
+By far the most important element of a black-tie outfit is the dress that you choose to wear.
+While you can wear a suit if you prefer, the general expectation is that a black-tie, for women, means wearing either a formal evening gown or cocktail dress.

 If you have never shopped for formal gowns before, then it’s worth spending a little time doing your research into the styles and looks that might suit you.
 Red carpet events are always a great source of formal wear inspiration, you can browse through photos of amazing Oscars fashion choices and see which styles stand out to you.
 It’s important to remember that not every formal gown will suit your particular shape and height, so keep an eye out for celebrities who have similar dimensions to you and see what they chose to wear.

 It’s also important to note that, for the most part, the gown you choose should be at least ankle-length.
 Short dresses are rarely considered to be black-tie appropriate, so opt for something longer to ensure you’re meeting the dress code as intended by the host.

 If you are concerned about staying warm at the event you’re attending, then wraps, pashminas, and capelets make for excellent choices that won’t distract from your outfit.
 All of these options can easily be considered “black tie” in and of themselves, so don’t feel you have to be cold just to adhere to the dress code!

 Don’t reveal too much skin